On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions by Example

 Figure~\ref{fig:subjectivity} illustrates the interaction among the state components of concurrent threads.
 Consider three threads, $\thread_1$, $\thread_2$, and $\thread_3$, running concurrently, and without any additional threads.
 Their respective states must have the forms $s_1 = (a_1, a_2 \join a_3)$, $s_2 = (a_2, a_3 \join a_1)$, and $s_3 = (a_3, a_1 \join a_2)$, because any of the two threads combined represent the concurrent environment of the third.
 Thus, the join of the \emph{self}'s of any two threads must equal the \emph{other} of the third.
 If $\thread$ is the parent thread of $\thread_1$ and $\thread_2$, then its state is $s = (a_1 \join a_2, a_3)$, since $\thread$ is the combination of $\thread_1$ and $\thread_2$, and has $\thread_3$ as its environment.
 In particular, the join of the \emph{self} and \emph{other} components is invariant across all the threads.
 Figure~\ref{fig:subjectivity} illustrates these relations.
 Moreover, we abbreviate the relationship of the state $s$ of the parent thread $\thread$ and the states $s_1$ and $s_2$ of children threads $\thread_1$ and $\thread_2$ by $s = s_1 \star s_2$.

-\subsubsection{Morphisms and \seprels}
+\subsubsection{Morphisms and \SepRels}

 In the types of $\progLock$ and $\progUnlock$, $\alpha$ computes the lock ownership information from $\cs{s}$.
-It's therefore apparent that the types capture what's desired: namely, that the $\progLock$ program starts without owning the lock (precondition $\fapp{\cs{\alpha}}{s} = \nown$), and acquires the lock upon termination (postcondition $\fapp{\cs{\alpha}}{s} = \own$), and conversely for $\progUnlock$.
-We'll see examples of morphisms and \seprels shortly, when we discuss the internal definition of the state.
+It's therefore apparent that the types capture what's desired: that the $\progLock$ program starts not owning the lock (precondition $\fapp{\cs{\alpha}}{s} = \nown$), and acquires the lock upon termination (postcondition $\fapp{\cs{\alpha}}{s} = \own$), and conversely for $\progUnlock$.
+We'll see examples of other morphisms and \seprels shortly, when we discuss the internal definition of the state.

-\subsection{Internal state of the ticket lock}
+\subsection{Internal State of the Ticket Lock}

 Recall that our goal is to define morphism $\alpha$ and reach the abstract specs~(\ref{spec:lock}) and (\ref{spec:unlock}) via concrete specs of the implementations of $\progLock$ and $\progUnlock$.
 To that end, we next design the ghost state of the ticket lock so that we can express the internal logical invariants needed for the typing derivations of the implementations of $\progLock$ and $\progUnlock$.
 Later, the morphism $\alpha$ will abstract these internals to an element of $O$.
 We use the following PCM $U$ for the internals.